 Ultrasonic Mosquito Repellent – Wrap Up

 We hope this piece has helped clear the air and answer any questions you had concerning these insect repellents.
 They often don’t work, but some have minimal effects on the mosquitos.
-For this reason, we recommend you try other ways of managing mosquitos.
+For this reason, we recommend you try other ways of managing mosquitos and other insects.

 To shop our complete line of organic pest control, CLICK HERE!